mikediessner/nubo/docs/_build/html/_sources/index.rst.txt

    feel free to email us at m.diessner2@newcastle.ac.uk.
 Any feedback is highly appreciated and will help make NUBO better in the future.

-On this page you can find an overview of the three main documentation sections consisting of (i) an introduction to Bayesian optimisation with NUBO, (ii) a selection of examples that can be used as boilerplate code, and (iii) detailed references for all of NUBO's functions and objects.
+On this page, you can find an overview of the three main documentation sections consisting of (i) an introduction to Bayesian optimisation with NUBO, (ii) a selection of examples that can be used as boilerplate code, and (iii) detailed references for all of NUBO's functions and objects.